Azure/azure-media-services-samples/README.md

 Azure-Media-Services-Samples
 ============================

-This repository holds all Azure Media Services samples in Github.
+This repository hosts all Azure Media Services samples in Github.